Pyrenees, climbing and randonee.

 The year is divided into three line days a week, in addition to 5–6 line weeks where we are on tour the entire week.

 You can get support from the Loan Fund.
-For the school year 2026/27, the support is NOK 151,690, of which 40% can be converted into a scholarship once the year is completed and approved.
+For the school year 2026/27, the support is NOK 151,690, of which 40% can be converted into a scholarship when the school year is completed and approved.

 The price includes: